mangundam/POEfilter/README.md

 	Jewel:All
 	Unique Item:All
 	Maps and Map Fragments:All
-	Divination Card:high value of for challenges
+	Divination Card:high value or for challenges
 	LinkedSockets and Sockets:for Chromatic Orb or Jeweller's Orb, 5 or 6 links Influence,Fractured,Synthesised,Enchantment,Veil:All
 	Incubator:All